MattiaCarolo/ML_Melgani/Passerini/ChaptersMD/BayesianNetworks.md

 # Bayesian Networks (BN)

-Are probabilistic graphical models used in order to represent probability distributions across multiple related variables.
+Probabilistic graphical models are used in order to represent probability distributions across multiple related variables.
 This type of model permits to truly see what are the relations between variables from a qualitative aspect allowing to:
 - visualize the structure of the model in a intuitive way
 - discover propterties of the model by inspecting the graph (e.g. conditional independencies)